History of Paper Manufacturing Process

 The paper may be further finished by passing through a vat of sizing material.
 It may also receive a coating, which is either brushed on or rolled on.
 Coating adds chemicals or pigments to the paper’s surface, supplementing the sizings and fillers from earlier in the process.
 Fine clay is often used as a coating.
 The paper may next be supercalendered, that is, run through extremely smooth calendar rollers, for a final time.
 Then the paper is cut into the desired size.

 Environmental concerns after paper manufacturing process

-The chemicals that used in paper manufacturing process, including dyes, inks, bleach, and sizing, can also be harmful to the environment when they are released into water supplies and nearby land after use.
-The industry has, sometimes with government prompting, cleared up a large amount of pollution, and federal requirements now demand pollution free paper production.
+The chemicals used in the paper manufacturing process, including dyes, inks, bleach, and sizing, can also be harmful to the environment when they are released into water supplies and nearby land after use.
+The industry has, sometimes with government prompting, cleared up a large amount of pollution, and federal requirements now demand pollution-free paper production.
 The cost of such clean-up efforts is passed on to the consumers.